 Former Vice President Joe Biden released a plan in July that his campaign said would make the Affordable Care Act easier to navigate with more choices for Americans.

 The plan would expand upon the Affordable Care Act passed under the Obama-Biden administration and provide a public, government-run insurance option for consumers to purchase on the existing exchanges with the goal on keeping costs down and expanding access for patients to buy into.
 This proposal differs from a Medicare for All system that several of Biden's 2020 rivals advocate for -- a contrast the former vice president has already started to draw on the campaign trail.

 "We should not be starting from scratch.
 We should be building from what we have.
 There is no time to wait.
-And I that's why I think, what I'm proposing -- and we can do it -- is to keep Obamacare, restore the cuts that have been made, and add a public option," Biden said during an event in Dover, New Hampshire, on Friday.
+And I that's why I think, what I'm proposing -- and we can do it -- is to keep Obamacare, restore the cuts that have been made, and add a public option," Biden said during an event in Dover, New Hampshire, in July.
 "If they like their employer-based insurance, you get to keep it.
 The fact of the matter is, all the other proposals make you -- you lose it.
 Period."

 The Biden campaign estimates that the plan will cost $750 billion over 10 years.
 Senior advisers said Biden would rescind President Donald Trump's tax cuts for the wealthy, raise the maximum tax bracket to 39% and get rid of the capital gains tax loophole for wealthy families with incomes greater than $1 million a year in order to cover the hefty price tag.

 Dr. Phil Verhoef, a board member of Physicians for a National Health Program, told ABC News that he does not believe that building on the Affordable Care Act is the solution to solving a troubled health care system.